miketestgit02/testing/README.md

 ###purpose of this page
-you clone down ... remove the .git file and then paste it into github submodulizer. both my_repositories and Testing
+you clone down ... remove the .git file and then paste it into github submodulizer. <br>both my_repositories and Testing

 ###map of testing environment
 <pre>